ReubenDo/InExtremIS/data/README.md

     * `<output_folder>` is the directory in which the pre-processed data will be saved

 ## Download the extreme points and pre-computed geodesics

-We provide the manual and simulated extreme points (not available yet).
+The manual and simulated extreme points can be found here (not available yet).

-We additionally provide the pre-computed geodesics using the gradient information (`grad` folder) and with the additional Euclidean distance (`grad_eucl`) (not available yet)
+The pre-computed geodesics using the gradient information (`grad` folder) and with the additional Euclidean distance (`grad_eucl`) can be found here (not available yet)

 ## Citations
 If you use this VS data, please cite: